 Still I Rise: Feminisms, Gender, Resistance – Act 3 is a large-scale exhibition of international artists, highlighting the experiences of women and celebrating their triumphs – with an expanded programme of performances, screenings, workshops and talks filling Arnolfini through Autumn 2019.

-The image at the top of the page shows a black and white photograph of masculine presenting people in a room watching somebody talk.
+The image at the top of the page shows a black and white photograph of two male presenting people in a room watching a female presenting person talk.
 The person speaking has had their face collaged over by cut-out images of smiling mouths arranged like flower petals.

 Image credits: Men and Feminism (After Andrea Dworkin).
 Albert Potrony 2019.